-Can We Still Debate?
+Can we still debate?
 Disagreement in the digital age

 But Bickerton says it has also allowed for more voices to challenge the dominant narrative.

-"We are seeing these alternative value systems to enlightenment traditions come into conflict," she says.
+"We are seeing these alternative value systems to enlightenment traditions come into conflict," she said.

 "The frame it is put in negates the very validity of a differing view point, and leads to conflict."